Spring Garden Revival

 Acton Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

-Brush removal near wetlands, vernal pools, and streams in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
+Brush removal near wetlands, vernal pools, streams, and ponds in Acton is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or erosion blankets.
-Wildlife protection includes mandatory nesting bird surveys (April-August, especially May-June) and inspections for active dens or bat roosts.
-Selective removal should preserve habitat features and create brush piles for wildlife shelter.
-For permitting and guidance, contact:
+Erosion control is critical on sloped glacial till/clay soils—use silt fences or erosion blankets.
+Wildlife protection mandates nesting bird surveys (April–August), den and bat roost inspections, and seasonal restrictions for vernal pool species.
+Selective removal should preserve native habitat features.
+For permitting and site-specific requirements, contact:

 Acton Conservation Commission